 Rehabilitated by Hay House and Wayne Dyer

-Dyer, an otherwise admirable guy, keeps showing up as a shill for any crackpot Hay House throws his way, including Gary Renard, now disappeared, who claimed that Jesus’s disciples were appearing at his house when he took naps and Bruce Lipton, accused of being a quack for spinning biology into New Age magical cures.
+Dyer, an otherwise admirable guy, shows up as a shill for any crackpot Hay House throws his way, including Gary Renard.

 What first made Esther’s aggressively bad behavior even weirder was that she’d always claimed, acting out as Abraham, that she knew every question audience members would ask before singling them out, meaning she picked these unlucky victims, knowing she’d attack and humiliate them in public.